Universal Motor Company: Introduction, History, Contact Information Links, etc.

 Comments for Public Viewing

-Anyone may submit comments for public viewing via email to:
+Submit any comments for public viewing via email

-(Put this webpage's title in the subject line)
+Please remember to put this webpage's title in the subject line of your email.

 FROM Donald: "This is an awesome website.
-I found the information that I needed right away from one of the over 10,000 free articles that you provide as a public service.
+I found the information that I needed right away from one of the over 20,000 free articles that you provide as a public service.
 I'm surprised that so much if this site is free.
 But I still signed up so I could access the thousands of expanded pages, interesting articles, and dozens of valuable programs!
 The member's library of books, magazines and videos that I can view online is really terrific!
 I understand that you and your staff are all unpaid volunteers.
 Please keep up the good work.
 And I commend you for your plans to add another 10,000 free informative articles over the next year.
 I'm thrilled to support you in this endeavor with my small membership donation.
 Thanks again for all your hard work."

 FROM Huey: "I agree with my Uncle, I too have found the articles to be very enlightening.
-They say that it will take about 50,000 articles to cover the full scope that they have envisioned for the website.
-They have over 10,000 articles so far and that's doing pretty well, but it could take several years to get the rest.
+They say that it will take about 100,000 articles to cover the full scope that they have envisioned for the website.
+They have over 20,000 articles so far and that's doing pretty well, but it could take several years to get the rest.
 I also noticed that many of the Main Topic Pages and some of the article pages are still in the rough draft stage.
 I guess that they will fill in as they can get volunteers to work on them.
 But what I can't figure out is why anyone would spend the time writing informative in depth articles just to give away free to this website for publication?
 What's in it for them?"

 FROM Dewey: "Well Huey, to me It looks like most of the articles on this website are written by very informed people, like boating instructors, boat designers, boat builders, riggers, electricians, fitters, marine repair technicians and marine surveyors.
 Writing such articles helps establish them as knowledgeable professionals.
 After all, this website was originally created by a school for marine technicians and marine surveyors.
 The website is growing in content every day.
-They even had to move to a bigger, more powerful server on October 15, 2018 because the website's traffic has been growing exponentially."
+They even had to move to a bigger, more powerful server because the website's traffic has been growing exponentially."

 FROM Louie: "I agree with everyone above.
 This site is quickly becoming the ultimate reference resource about every aspect of boats and ships for everyone from the beginning recreational boater to the seasoned professional mariner.
 I use the topic pages on the right sidebar to browse around the website.
 It's like a Junior Woodchucks' Guidebook for Boaters.
 Their Members' Library of over 300 popular and obscure books and over 200 magazine back issues that can be viewed online is fabulous.
 The Academy's magazine is especially informative.
 On top of that, there is the "Ask-An-Expert program for members where you can get an expert's answer to any of your boat questions.
 And a whole years membership is only $25.
 What a deal!
 I really love being part of this "Everything About Boats" community and help provide thousands of helpful articles free to the public.
 I think that I'll sit down right now and write an article about my experiences boating with my uncle."